 1. Adequate rest

-But how do you ensure a good sleep with all the discomfort that comes with a sore throat, runny nose, congestion, and cough?
+But how do you ensure a sound sleep with all the discomfort of a sore throat, runny nose, congestion, and cough?

 a) Use pillows to shore up your head